What Do Your Children Need this Summer – It May Not Be What You Think!

 They don’t have time to slow down, think, relax, create or even play.
 And they rarely have time to get bored, which was a summer staple when I was a kid. (“Mom, I’m bored!”
 “Go outside and play.
 Read a book.
 Draw.
 Figure out something to do.”)

-Having time to think and create – and even time to be bored – allows children to use their brains, to create and to develop coping skills.
-It gives them a chance to relax, to chill out, and to enjoy time friends and family.
+Having time to think and create – and even time to be bored – allows children to use their brains, to learn to be creative, and to develop coping skills.
+It gives them a chance to relax, to chill out, and to enjoy time with friends and family.
 It lets them know that life isn’t about being “on the go” every minute of every day.
 And it may be exactly what our children need this summer.

 If you’re worried that you don’t have enough planned for your children this summer, let go of some of that anxiety.
 Instead of trying to entertain them every waking hour, give them some time and space to relax, create, experiment and – yes – even figure out what to do when they’re “bored.”